jwflory/bw/README.md

 ## About

-metabrainz-wikibye is a Python command-line tool to convert MusicBrainz MediaWiki pages to Markdown.
+metabrainz_wikibye is a Python command-line tool to convert MusicBrainz MediaWiki pages to Markdown.
 This facilitates an easier migration of existing documentation into a new documentation toolchain.
 Regardless of whatever tool or framework is chosen for a future docs solution, this tool enables migrating content.
 Instead of manually copy-pasting data, run a script to convert a large set of MusicBrainz MediaWiki URLs to plain Markdown files.